scrapy/scrapy/docs/topics/settings.rst

 4. Default settings per-command
 -------------------------------

-Each :doc:`/topics/cmdline` command can have its own default settings, which override the global default settings.
+Each :doc:`Scrapy tool </topics/commands>` command can have its own default settings, which override the global default settings.
 Those custom command settings are specified in the ``default_settings`` attribute of the command class.

 5. Default global settings
 --------------------------